Supporting sustainable and equitable development is at the core of our work.

 Who We Are

 We are an interdisciplinary program of the Stanford Woods Institute for the Environment.
 Our community includes Stanford researchers from a broad range of disciplines, including engineering, medicine, public heath, economics, planning and earth sciences.
 We also create strategic partnerships with universities, NGOs and governments within the regions where we work.

 Where We Work

-WHD researchers work to improve the health and well-being of communities around the world, including in some of the world’s poorest countries.
+WHD researchers work to improve the health and well-being of communities around the world, including in some of the world’s most resource-constrained countries.
 The map below shows the location of current and former WHD research efforts.